TimboKZ/redux-calculator/README.md

-# redux-calcultor
+# Redux Calculator
 A simple calculator app written in TypeScript using React and Redux.
+I wrote it as an exercise to familiarise myself with Redux so if you are planning to use this repository as a reference please keep in mind that there might be some incorrect implementations in the code.